bixb922/crank-organ/doc-software/README.md

 ```
 mpremote cp my_nice_melody :/tunelib/
 ```
 Or you can configure WiFi and copy MIDI files to the /tunelib folder with the [File Manager](#file-manager).
+Please enter the [Tunelib editor](#the-tunelib-editor-tunelib-editor-button-on-index-page) to make the MIDI files visible after copying ()

 To test the application use this command in cmd (Windows) or Terminal (Mac) enter the mpremote command.
 When the >>> prompt appears, press control-D.